zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

 <h4>Participant</h4>

-Undergraduates (12 male, 10 female) from Zhejiang University were recruited, aged 20.73 on average (SD=1.42).
+<p>Undergraduates (12 male, 10 female) from Zhejiang University were recruited, aged 20.73 on average (SD=1.42).
-11 of them had never used kinect before, and the remaining participants had experience of no more than 14 hrs.
+11 of them had never used kinect before, and the remaining participants had experience of no more than 14 hrs.</p>

 <h4>User-defined approach</h4>
-First proposed by Wobbrock et al.(2009), it was effective for generating gestures that fit users' mental models.
-It involves 2 phase:
+<p>First proposed by Wobbrock et al.(2009), it was effective for generating gestures that fit users' mental models.
+It involves 2 phase:</p>
 <div>
     <div id="canvas"></div>
 </div>